Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-with-original-url-as-final-state.md](./lro-with-original-url-as-final-state.md) for details.

+### MissingDefaultResponse

+All operations should have a default (error) response.

+Please refer to [missing-default-response.md](./missing-default-response.md) for details.

 ### MissingTypeObject

 The rule should apply to any schema with "properties" or "additionalProperties".
 It is to ensure a schema with "properties" or "additionalProperties" must have explicit "type:object" statement, which means a schema is an object.